Phishing: One of The Most Common Attacks

 Poorly written

-What you can do to avoid becoming a phishing victim
+What can I do to avoid falling victim to phishing?

 Educate yourself and your team about phishing emails